Updated 18. September 2020

 First and foremost, always follow the instructions of the Police in Greenland and the Greenlandic National Board of Health and keep yourself informed.
 You can do that from the National Board of Health’s recommendations and information about Covid-19.

 Due to the Covid-19 virus, Air Greenland is taking a variety of measures.
 We are following every development closely, and the safety and well-being of our passengers is our main concern.
 We are in close contact with the National Board of Health and follow their instructions at all times.
 We have reviewed our processes and contingency plans and provided additional equipment as a precaution, such as gloves for personnel and masks, as well as additional disinfectants for our aircraft.

 In addition, we have extended cleaning after each flight and at our check-in counter we have set up extra handshakes.
 We remind all our guests to keep a good distance when traveling at the airport and follow the authorities' recommendations.

-We recommend all passengers to maintain good hand hygiene and preferably travel with hand sanitizer - if you are travelling from Copenhagen to Kangerlussuaq you can carry up to 2 liters of hand sanitizer in your hand luggage.
-If you are travelling from Kangerlussuaq to Copenhagen you can carry 10 ml. hand sanitizer.
+We recommend all passengers to maintain good hand hygiene and preferably travel with hand sanitizer.
+You can carry up to 100 ml of hand sanitizer in your hand luggage.

 If you feel unwell or ill while travelling, please contact our cabin crew or station staff if it is in transit - they are trained to take care of you.